iamstarkov/fp-js-workshop/README.md

 > real world fp

-I wanna share some functional programming knowledge, more specially bundling (not really, but close).
+I wanna share some functional programming knowledge in application to building real world tools.

 I will try to cover some fp topics, like:
 * why does it mean "functional"